rubycorns/rorganize.it/README.md

 ### Just some general information:
 Ruby version 1.9.3
 Rails version 4.0
+Make sure you have ImageMagick installed.
+In Terminal run
+    brew install imagemagick

 ### Get the code
 Get the code from this repo